Hakon/reefpoints/_posts/2012-02-14-love-your-lib-directory.md

 [Be sure to check out Bryan Helmkamp's blog post on the same topic](http://blog.codeclimate.com/blog/2012/02/07/what-code-goes-in-the-lib-directory)

-The `lib/` directory is the Red Headded Stepchild of your Rails application.
+The `lib/` directory is the Red Headed Stepchild of your Rails application.
 Let's discuss some conventions for keeping it clean and what should and shouldn't go in there.